A-Shad/StudentSystem/README.md

     and ....
 I tested this system on both Linux and Windows platforms and both MySQL 5.5 and Oracle 11.2 but I chose MySQL for the final version.

-2- I used both Eclipse and Netbeans as IDE, but I found Eclipse a better option because I beleive the debugging is easier with Eclipse.
+2- I used both Eclipse and Netbeans as IDE, but I found Eclipse a better option because I believe the debugging is easier with Eclipse.
    I also used Tomcat 8.0.
 Because I had different versions of Eclipses installed on different operating systems and computers and some of them could just support upto TomCat 8.0.
 I used both SQLDeveloper and DBeaver as database IDE.
 Although I could use SQLDeveloper for both MySQL and Oracle, I found DBeaver more friendly to work with MySQL.